Marcellino Lefrandt

 Marcellino Victor John Lefrandt, known professionally as Marcellino Lefrandt (born July 19, 1974), is an Indonesian actor and lecturer.
 He became popular starring in the soap opera Bidadari in 2000–2005.
-He played Mr. Bagus, father of Lala (who played by Marshanda).
+He played Mr. Bagus, father of Lala (played by Marshanda).

 Career

-Lefrandt became publicly known since becoming a finalist in 'Aneka Ria'.
+Lefrandt has become publicly known since becoming a finalist in 'Aneka Ria'.
 He became a catwalk and photo model.
 He starred in films, including Jackie, Jacklyn, and Deru Debu alongside Willy Dozan.
 He has also worked as a singer, appearing in the group Amartya, together with Anjasmara, Gunawan, and Tia Ivanka.

 Lefrandt returned to acting in 2009, playing in the film Jamila dan Sang Presiden, released in April.
 Also in 2009, he accepted a position as a lecturer in the law faculty at the Sam Ratulangi University, Manado.
 Lefrandt is also Vice President of Skylar Comics.

 Personal life

 Lefrandt married his girlfriend, Dewi Rezer, a former VJ for MTV Indonesia.
 They were married at Hotel Tirta Bali International, Uluwatu, Jimbaran, Bali on July 18, 2007.
 They have two children.
+The couple divorced in 2016.
 Lefrandt practices the martial art of judo.